 Private instruction is one of the most popular things we offer.
 Regardless of your age, level, or instrument, we can find you a teacher that will inspire you to unleash your creativity.
 With approximately 110 faculty members, the VCM will have you playing your best in no time!

 The first step to beginning your individual lessons at the VCM is to tell us a bit about yourself and your musical goals.
 To do this, we ask that you fill out a referral form.
 It takes about five minutes to complete the form, which you can do online Referral Form, by phone, or in person.
 We’ll ask you some basic information, including your contact details, availability, musical experience and the instrument you are hoping to study.
 This will help us to match you with the teacher who is best suited to your individual needs.
-Your new teacher will contact you to arrange a short interview or “trial” lesson.
+Your new teacher will contact you to arrange your first lesson.

 Cost for individual lessons falls into four Fee Groups, and is dependent upon the instructor.